trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ## Usage

-The `compliance_map()` function provides a mechanism for mapping compliance data to settings in Puppet and should be globally activated by `including` the `compliance_markup` class.
+The `compliance_markup::compliance_map()` function provides a mechanism for mapping compliance data to settings in Puppet and should be globally activated by `including` the `compliance_markup` class.

 It is primarily designed for use in classes to validate that parameters are properly set but may also be used to perform a *full* compliance report against